bnb-chain/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 * 5 Greenfield accounts with enough BNB tokens.

 :::danger IMPORTANT
-Each storage provider will hold 6 different accounts serving different purposes:
+Each storage provider will hold 6 different accounts serving different purposes

+### Wallet Preparation

 * Operator Account: Used to edit the information of the StorageProvider.
 Please make sure it have enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of `EditStorageProvider` transaction.
 * Funding Account: Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least **1000+** BNB are required for staking.
 You should use this address to send `CreateValidator` proposal on-chain.